 Portfolio Management is an investment strategy to deliver maximum payback for the company using a collection of brands.
 A portfolio of brands requires a diverse set of investments.
 Each brand needs to be carefully selected to meet specific goals.
 Marketers must allocate their budget to achieve the desired goals across the portfolio requires an external and internal view.

 Start your portfolio management with an external lens.
 Look at the market attractiveness of where the brands play and the competitive position of those brands within the market.
-Then match up to the internal side.
+Then match up to the internal lens.
 Look at the growth rate of each brand and the profit margins of the brands.

 The portfolio management decisions directly impact the investment levels of each brand and affect the performance of each brand.
 For the leader, your decisions end up self-fulfilling as those brands you choose not to invest in will not perform.
 Be comfortable knowing that your decisions allows more resources to be put to what you determine will be the winners.